Skip to Main Content

 Types of blood transfusions

-Platelet transfusion - Your child may need platelets if they have low platelet counts.
-This condition is known as thrombocytopenia.
+Your child may need this type of transfusion if they have low platelet counts, a condition known as thrombocytopenia.
+A platelet transfusion can help prevent or treat bleeding.

-Plasma transfusion – If your child bleeds too much, the doctor may order a plasma transfusion.
-Plasma has proteins called coagulation factors that help blot clot and stop bleeding.
+If your child bleeds too much, your health care provider may order a plasma transfusion.
+Plasma has proteins called coagulation factors that help blood clot and stop bleeding.

-Red blood cell and platelet transfusions are the most common type of blood product transfusion.
+Red blood cell and platelet transfusions are the most common types of blood product transfusion.

 What to expect during a blood transfusion